First Circuit Sides with Employer in Massachusetts Tips Act Case Concerning Service Charges

 prior to 2015, providing no written description and instructing staff to tell the customers that it was a fee retained by Sodexo.

 Three plaintiffs filed suit, arguing that the administrative, support, and staffing charges should have been distributed to them as tips.
 The First Circuit held that Sodexo satisfied the safe harbor provision’s requirement that an employer can retain an administrative charge so long as it explains to the customer that the fee is not distributed to wait staff.
 Importantly, the Court held that this designation did not need to be in writing.
 In doing so, the Court credited testimony from Sodexo’s customers that they were told that Sodexo retained the fee in its entirety.
 The Court held that the written designations listed above complied with the Tips Act’s safe harbor provision.
+You can read the opinion here.

+Steffans Legal has litigated and is currently litigating numerous claims alleging tip pools and service charges were distributed in violation of the Massachusetts Tips Act.
 If you are a Massachusetts tipped employee and you have questions about whether your employer is unlawfully withholding service charges and/or administrative charges call us today for your free consultation.